samfinard/Final-Project/readme.md

   - English song/artist with Russian lyrics (ex. line 189)
   - Instead of lyrics, a list of other songs (ex.
 193)

-quick way to check is look at 0 values for the isEnglish column - however this isn't enough.

-  songs with no lyrics already have 0 in the correct_lyrics column - can ignore

 **incorrect lyrics should be flagged 0 in the correct_lyrics column - not necessary to copy paste lyrics yourself**

 Tip : open in google sheets, make the zoom %50, and navigate using arrow keys
-  - update this file and uniqueSongs_lyrics_processed.csv as you go
+  - update this file as you go
   - Takes roughly 3 min to do 100 songs

 Progress